crisnc100/smrt-systems-takeHome/PROGRESS_UPDATE.md

 **What’s Done:**
 - Chat header + answer cards display which mode handled each response so users always know Classic vs AI Smart
 - Follow-up suggestions are capped and deduplicated to prevent overload when the LLM returns lots of ideas
+- Added AI sample row previews so users can see concrete evidence from the generated SQL

 **TODO:**
 - Reword quick-suggestion chips so they read as examples instead of “only supported phrases”